Oct. 19, 2017 / Updated by Bessie Shaw to Windows 10

 4. Press the Enter key.

-Improper QoS settings can also result in the slow Internet after the Windows 10 Creators Update.
+Improper QoS settings can also result in the slow Internet after the Windows 10 Creators Update or the Windows 10 Fall Creators Update.
 You can go to the Local Group Policy Editor to make some changes.

 1. Use Windows shortcut keys Win + R to launch Run.